-Dry rot is a single species and is classed as a type of brown rot that requires only 28% moisture content in wood in order to start growing.
-Despite the name of the fungi, it will not materialise when there is no moisture in the atmosphere, although looks and acts differently from wet rot.
+Dry rot is a single species and is classed as a type of brown rot that requires only 28% moisture content in wood in order to start growing, further, once established it can still survive dormant with moisture levels as low as 22%.
+Despite the name of the fungi, it will not materialise when there is no moisture in the environment, although it looks and acts differently from wet rot.

 The primary solution to dry rot is to control the environment that is allowing its growth.
 The cause of the dampness needs to be identified and fixed to remove the source of water.

 The next step is to eradicate the rot – removal and replacement of the affected timber and masonry.
-Any timbers that remain in place will need irrigating and sterilising.
+Any timbers that remain in place will need sterilising in order to completely eradicate any lingering spores that could easily manifest into a fresh dry rot infestation.
+Irrigation and sterilisation will also be required for any exposed areas where contaminated masonry is removed.

 Dry rot is a type of fungi that attacks timber in order to feed, destroying the cellulose and lignin of the wood in the process.
 This results in weakening of the timber and if left unchecked, it can severely weaken the timber’s structural integrity.
 This may result in full replacement timber being required.